-Vincent Chevalier is an artist currently based in Toronto.
-He melds autobiography, documentary research, and appropriated media to construct uncanny works on screen.
-This practice has roots in his earliest experiments with performance and video.
-Known for his videos and digital interventions, these projects constitute an autoethnographic study of AIDS and queer sexuality as they relate to personal narratives and larger social, political, and historical contexts.
-His works have exhibited internationally.
+Vincent Chevalier is an artist who melds autobiography, documentary research, and appropriated media to construct uncanny works on screen.
+This interdisciplinary practice has roots in his earliest experiments with performance and video.
+His projects constitute an autoethnographic study of AIDS and queer sexuality as they relate to personal narratives and larger social, political, and historical contexts.
+In 2018, he will be producing new work that takes on AIDS nostalgia within an expansive canon of queer film, representing queer longing through the production of videographic ‘still lives’ or vanitas.

 "We Have Never Been 'Post-AIDS'" by Adam Barbu

+Canadian Art.
 April 13, 2017.
-Article in Canadian Art.
-Article featuring Vincent Chevalier, Shayo Detchema, Shan Kelley, Jessica Whitbread, and Mikiki.
+Text featuring the work of various artists including Vincent Chevalier, Shayo Detchema, Shan Kelley, Jessica Whitbread, and Mikiki.
 "A look at five artists from a new generation who explore alternative readings of HIV/AIDS, activism and resistance."

 "DePaul Art Museum exhibit explores AIDS pandemic" by Charlene Haparimwi

+The DePaulia.
 April 10, 2017.
-Article in The DePaulia about "One day this kid will get larger" curated by Danny Orendorf.
+Exhibition review for "One day this kid will get larger" curated by Danny Orendorf.